Older woman hiking in the forest

 Without treatment, the cloudiness will gradually increase until it completely obscures your vision.
 There is only one permanent solution to cataracts: surgical replacement of the cloudy lens and with an artificial lens called an IOL (intraocular lens).

-You Don't Have to Suffer with Cloudy Vision
+You Don't Have to Suffer With Cloudy Vision Cataract Surgery Can Restore Your Quality of Life

 Dr. David Mills has vast experience in the field of ophthalmology and ophthalmic surgery.
 He is a respected and highly skilled surgeon with more than 10,000 successful cataract surgeries to his credit and is certified by both the American Board of Ophthalmology and the American Society of Ophthalmic Plastic and Reconstructive Surgery.
 In 2018, Dr. Mills was voted the "Best of the Bay Winner" for Best Ophthalmologist.